 A topic of literary interest proposed by a faculty member for one semester only.
-Prerequisite: ENG 200
+Prerequisite: ENG 200 1-6 credits

 ENG 401 Linguistics and Grammars

 Study of contemporary grammars to understand the structures and functions of the varieties of English.
 Prerequisite: ENG 110